FinalsClub/karmaworld/README.md

 supply the credentials for the user with access to the Filepicker S3 bucket.

 ### IndexDen
-KarmaNotes uses IndexDen to create a searchable index of all the notes in the system.
+KarmaWorld uses IndexDen to create a searchable index of all the notes in the system.
 Create an free IndexDen account at
 [their homepage](http://indexden.com/).
 You will be given a private URL that accesses your IndexDen account.
 This URL is visible on your dashboard (you